Uploading and Storing Data

 - They must contain the right column names.
 The correct column names per table type are listed below.
 Note that you have to name the data columns in your CSV files

-.
-Naming the columns in the CSV file will not work. - The entered values must be valid, for example, a symbol of a point can be only one of the 13 symbol types and a color must be a valid color.
+a,b, andc.
+Column order does not matter - only the names must match. - The entered values must be valid, for example, a symbol of a point can be only one of the 14 symbol types and a color must be a valid color.

 - Use a period (dot) as a decimal separator.
 Not a comma.